wieslawsoltes/Xaml.Behaviors/docfx/articles/source-generators/typed-multi-data-trigger.md

 ## Usage

 Apply the `[GenerateTypedMultiDataTrigger]` attribute to a partial class inheriting from `StyledElementTrigger`.
-Use the `[TriggerProperty]` attribute on fields to define the dependency properties that will be used in the condition.
+Use the `[TriggerProperty]` attribute on fields to define the Avalonia properties that will be used in the condition.

 ```csharp
 using Avalonia.Xaml.Interactivity;